bcgsc/btl/softwareblurbs/FORMATTING-README.md

 1. be a .txt file
 2. any missing information: leave the link blank, but keep the line break (examples follow)
-3. Except for the logo: if there is none, put transparent.png to avoid the "missing file" logo
+3. Except for the logo: if there is none, put transparent.png to avoid the "missing file" logo*
+4. Run btl/python/software.py for changes to take into effect

 name of logofile WITH extension
 Name To Be Displayed